10 Great Day Trips From Calgary

 There’s no better place to explore Alberta’s ranching roots than the Bar U Ranch National Historic Site near Longview, Alberta, just over an hour’s drive south of Calgary.
 This beautifully preserved ranch in the rolling foothills was one of Canada’s leading ranching operations for more than 70 years.
 Now a historic site, the facility hosts reenactments and tours to give modern-day city slickers a taste of the old wild west.

-Check out more must-see historic landmarks across the country.
+Check out more must-see historical landmarks across the country.

 Eau Clair Distillery